 FOOTBALL If you came to Glasgow not knowing about its tumultuous footballing history, it won't take you long to notice it's a pretty divisive subject around these parts.
 For most, the Old Firm rivalry won't be super-relevant - unless you go looking for trouble, you won't find it.
 You shouldn't be scared of wearing a certain colour on a certain day, nor should you fear any pub in the West End or City Centre on match day.
 Unless you wander into some particularly toasty postcodes well out of the way of your day-to-day routine, you should not be worried at all.
 Even if you do head out to a game featuring one of the two teams, you're unlikely to see any trouble, despite what the empty Buckfast bottles on the train / bus / street might make you think.
 With two high-level teams in the Scottish Premier League (SPL) in Glasgow, you might see some more police on the streets on the match days when they play each other, and pubs everywhere are likely to be busy, but follow the advice above and maybe avoid the Subway pre and post-match due to heavy pedestrian traffic and you'll be fine CELTIC FC: Celtic are now one of Scotland's most prestigious footballing exports, experts in qualifying for Europe's top competition and quickly dropping out.
-Honestly, they're the best option if you're looking for quality football, having won the league for the 9th time in a row last year.
+They're one of the best options if you're looking for quality football, having won the league championship 51 times, most recently in 2019-20.
 They play in the Celtic Park in the East End.
-RANGERS FC: Rangers have worked their way back up the ranks to the SPL while retaining a loyal fanbase making their way through the lower leagues and now chasing at the heels of their bitter rivals Celtic.
+RANGERS FC: Rangers have worked their way back up the ranks to the SPL while retaining a loyal fanbase, and last year won the Scottish league championship much to the chagrin of bitter rivals Celtic.
 They play in Ibrox in the Southside.
 PARTICK THISTLE FC: The plucky underdogs of Glasgow football, Thistle play in the West End, ten minutes from Murano (not in Partick, however).
 Good for cheapish tickets, good Bovril and pies, and literally the best mascot in football history, Kingsley, a bizarre star-shaped creature that looks like a child's drawing of a sun (pictured).
-Glasgow also has some fantastic female clubs playing in the Scottish Women's Football league, including Glasgow City FC, United Glasgow FC, plus versions of the big three clubs listed above.
+Glasgow also has some fantastic women's clubs playing in the Scottish Women's Football league, including Glasgow City FC, United Glasgow FC, plus versions of the big three clubs listed above.